By Newman Nahas

 Eighteen years later, Dositheus published a revised edition of his Confession, admitting he had “written wrongly” in the earlier confession, explaining the need for correction, and even stating "where necessity requires, we shall remove or add certain other things that contribute to the accurate knowledge of the problem."[2]

 This alone should end the debate as to whether the 1672 Confession was received as irreformable dogma.
-It was not, and Dositheus himself was the first to recognize this.
+It was not, and Dositheus himself recognized this.

-To be sure, the Confession is significant and authoritative, especially as to what it rejects.
-But significant does not mean irreformable.
+The Confession is significant and even authoritative, especially as to what it rejects.
+But significant does not mean without error.

 Summary of Argument

-Second, even if the Confession had been received, its authority is limited to what it was received as: a polemical manual subordinate to the touchstones of Tradition (not a touchstone itself).
+Second, even if the Confession had been received, its authority is limited to what it was received as: a polemical manual subordinate to the sources of dogma (not a source of dogma itself).
 [6]

 In the late seventeenth century, Roman Catholics and Calvinists were locked in confessional struggle across Europe, particularly in France.
 Both sides wanted to demonstrate that the Eastern Orthodox shared their theology.
 The publication of the Calvinist "Confession of Cyril Lucaris" in 1629 had given the Reformed party apparent evidence of Orthodox sympathy.[1]